-Instructions (Explain to participants that you are going to ask yourself "How do you ask 'good' questions as a journalist?".
-People can start from the experience they just had on the microphone, but they can also reflect on shows they enjoy.

-- Record the answers on a flipchart.
-Complete their answers with our list of tips in the appendix. - Interpretation of the second state of the s - Record the answers on a flipchart.
+- Explain to participants that you are going to ask yourself "How do you ask 'good' questions as a journalist?".
+People can start from the experience they just had on the microphone, but they can also reflect on shows they enjoy. - Record the answers on a flipchart.
+Complete their answers with our list of tips in the appendix. - Then, collectively ask yourself, "What makes an answer rich and interesting?" - Record the answers on a flipchart.
 Complete their answers with our list of tips in the appendix.